 Compliance Hub enables:

-- Storing the timeline/history of opt-ins and opt-outs for these features or feature groups together with device id, timestamp and country-level location information
+- Storing the timeline/history of opt-ins and opt-outs for features or feature groups together with device ID, timestamp and country-level location information

 - Purging individual user/device data